Benign Overfitting in Single-Head Attention: Benign Overfitting with Gradient Descent

-where $\steps$ is the step size.
-When we discuss some fixed $t$, we sometimes write in the subscript ``$t=\cdot$'', e.g., $\pb_{t=2}$ instead of $\pb_2$.
-We make the following assumptions: \begin{assumption} [Assumptions for GD with SNR = $\Theta(1/\sqrt{n})$] Let $\delta \in (0, 0.5)$ be a desired probability of failure.
-For universal constants $C_{\rho} \geq 6, C_{\beta} \geq 16$, as well as a sufficiently large universal constant $C$ that may depend on $C_{\rho}$ and $C_{\beta}$, the following conditions hold: \begin{enumerate} \item Number of samples $n$ is sufficiently large: $n \geq C\log(1/\delta)$. \item Dimension $d$ is sufficiently large: $d \ge C n^2 \log(n/\delta)$. \item Signal strength satisfies $\rho = C_{\rho} \cdot \sqrt{d/n}$ \item Label flipping rate satisfies $\eta \leq 1/C$. \item Step size satisfies $\beta = C_{\beta} \cdot (n/d)$. \item Initialization at zero: $\norm{\vb_0} = \norm{\pb_0} = 0$. \end{enumerate} \end{assumption} Item \ref{assumption: gd-number-of-samples-is-big_main} is required to estimate the number of clean examples compared to noisy examples.
-The assumption of high dimensionality (Item \ref{assumption: gd-high-dimmension_main}) is important for enabling benign overfitting (see empirical results in Section~\ref{sec:experiments}), and implies that noise tokens from different training samples are nearly-orthogonal.
+\begin{assumption} [Assumptions for GD with SNR = $\Omega(1/\sqrt{n})$] Let $\delta > 0$ be a desired probability of failure.
+Let $\signalconst \geq 6(T-1)$ be a parameter that controls the signal strength.
+For any constant $c_T\geq2$, there exists a sufficiently large constant $C = C(c_T)$ that may depend on $c_T$, such that the following conditions hold: \begin{enumerate} \item Number of samples $n$ should be sufficiently large: $n \geq C\log(1/\delta)$. \item Dimension $d$ should be sufficiently large: $d \ge C \cdot n^2 \log(n/\delta)/\eta^2$. \item Signal strength is: $\rho = \signalconst\sqrt{d/n}$. \item Label flipping rate $\eta$: $0 \leq \eta \leq 1/C$. \item The step size $\beta$ satisfies: $\beta \in [z,1.02 \cdot z]$ for $z = \stepSizeConst \cdot n/d $, where $\stepSizeConst := \stepSizeConst(\eta, \signalconst, T)$. \item Initialization at zero: $\norm{\bv_0} = \norm{\bp_0} = 0$. \item The number of token $T$ satisfies: $2 \leq T \leq c_T$. \end{enumerate} \end{assumption} Item \ref{assumption: gd-number-of-samples-is-big} is required to estimate the number of clean examples compared to noisy examples.
+The assumption of high dimensionality (Item \ref{assumption: gd-high-dimmension}) is important for enabling benign overfitting (see Figure \ref{fig:differents_dimmension_d_vs_n} in the appendix), and implies that noise tokens from different training samples are nearly-orthogonal.
 This assumption appears in many prior works on benign overfitting in neural network classification (e.g., \citet{cao22conv,kou2023benign,meng2023benign,frei2022benign,frei2023benign,xu2023benign,kornowski2024tempered,xu2023bbenign}).
-Item \ref{assumption: gd-signal-strength_main} states that the signal-to-noise ratio (SNR) is $\tfrac{\rho}{\sqrt{d}} = \Theta(1/\sqrt{n})$.
+Item \ref{assumption: gd-signal-strength} states that the signal-to-noise ratio (SNR) is $\tfrac{\rho}{\sqrt{d}} = \Omega(1/\sqrt{n})$.
 In Section~\ref{sec:ideas} we will discuss how the SNR affects the dynamics of GD.
-Interestingly, SNR of $\Theta(1/\sqrt{n})$ matches the lower bound of the required SNR that allows for benign overfitting with the min-norm (i.e. max-margin) learning rule that we will study in Section~\ref{sec: benign-overfitting-of-optimal-solution}.
-Item \ref{assumption: gd-label-flipping-rate_main} ensures the flipping rate is small enough to allow the model to learn the signal token.
-Item \ref{assumption: gd-step-size_main}, namely, using a step size of $\Theta(n/d)$, is required to achieve benign overfitting after two iterations; with a smaller step size, the model will need more iterations to fit the noisy samples, which we will demonstrate empirically in Section~\ref{sec:experiments}.
+Interestingly, SNR of $\Omega(1/\sqrt{n})$ matches the tight lower bound of the required SNR that allows for benign overfitting with the min-norm (i.e. max-margin) learning rule that we will study in Section~\ref{sec: benign-overfitting-of-optimal-solution}.
+Item \ref{assumption: gd-label-flipping-rate} ensures the flipping rate is small enough to allow the model to learn the signal token.
+Item \ref{assumption: gd-step-size} is required to achieve benign overfitting after two iterations; with a smaller step size, the model will need more iterations to fit the noisy samples, which we will demonstrate empirically in Section~\ref{sec:experiments}.
+Item \ref{assumption: gd-number_of_tokens_is_constant} ensures that the number of tokens is constant.